-The TTS builds on Audi's stylish TT by increasing output to 265 horsepower, incorporating a standard adaptive suspension and adding more aggressive sheetmetal.
+The TTS builds on Audi's stylish TT with a 292-horsepower engine and a more aggressive appearance.
 The changes don't quite transform the coupe into a sports car, although it should prove appealing for those in search of a quick two-door with a well-appointed cabin and plenty of flair.

-Audi also offers the TTS in Roadster form.
+Audi also offers the TTS as a Roadster.

 Some cars are defined by their engines, others by the way they attack curves - in the TTS' case, styling is its raison d'etre.
 Using the progressive, modern ethos of Germany's Bauhaus art movement as a starting point, Audi's designers created a coupe that, like the original TT, incorporates arches and flowing elements to create a unique, timeless form.